RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers.html.md

 #### Online exams

 Oral and written exams can be taken online.
-We have developed guidelines for
-this:
+Any details will be manage by the individual faculties.
+To assist you, we have developed guidelines which can be followed within the framework of the individual faculty’s regulations:

   * [Online written exams](https://www.philo.hhu.de/en/studium-und-lehre/lehre/leitfaden-zur-durchfuehrung-von-online-klausuren?https%3A%2F%2Fwww_philo_hhu_de%2Fstudium-und-lehre%2Flehre%2Fleitfaden-zur-durchfuehrung-von-online-klausuren_html=&cHash=93277f8562cbdf503e4fe0d975beb6ac)
   * [ Oral online video examinations](https://www.corona.hhu.de/fileadmin/Corona_Website/Corona_pdfs/Leitfaden_zur_Durchfu__hrung_von_Online-Videopru__fungen_final_fu__r_Versand.pdf)